planetofthejakes/pomodoro/README.md

 * 25 minutes on
     - no interruptions, deep focus
 * 5 minutes off
-    - reward yourself with donuts, memes, coffee, stretching, staring at a wall
+    - reward yourself with snacks, donuts, memes, coffee, stretching, staring at a wall

 ## Ideology